mraf2019/Wanderers/README.md

 ![image](View_UIUX/3.png)
 ![image](View_UIUX/4.png)
 ### Tutorial
+According to the usability test, we add some operation instructions to guide beginners so that they will not be confused.
 First choose your character.
 ![image](View_UIUX/5.png)
 Then move around by dragging the joystick.
 ![image](View_UIUX/7.png)
 Resourses on the map can be picked up, which usually represents a card.
 ![image](View_UIUX/8.png)
-Attack the enemy using cards.
+Attack the enemy using cards and skills.
 ![image](View_UIUX/9.png)
 Kill the enemy and pick up loot.
 ![image](View_UIUX/10.png)
 Attacked by enemy.
+According to the usability test, both player's and the enemy's character status are clearly presented as health bar(on the top of the screen and above the enemy's head).
 ![image](View_UIUX/11.png)
-If there is any questions regarding the interface, press menu button and look for help.
+There have been complaints that character skill is hard to notice.
+For cases like this, users can press menu button and look for illustration on the interface.
+Players are also able to exit the game whenever they want through this menu.
 ![image](View_UIUX/12.png)
 ![image](View_UIUX/13.png)
 Move to another region and kill the last enemy.